RHMTLSAS/demo-jboss-sso-adfs/README.md

   - AZURE_SECRET
   - PYTHON_EXEC

-If you are to use your own enviroment execute the following:
+If you are to use your own enviroment clone the repo and execute the following:
 ```
  make requirements
  ansible-playbook provision.yml